Orlha/cc_fd/README.md

 This work is a partial rewrite of similar projects — which were bugged/undone or were a part of bigger application.

-No one will ever remember a full list of possible authors or even resources they are lived in, but thanks everyone — tripletech, compendium and all those old forums which are lost and forgotten.
+No one will ever remember a full list of possible authors or even resources they are lived in, but thanks everyone — tripletech, compendium and all those old forums which are lost and forgotten by now.